wildham0/FF1PRAP/README.md

 ## Helpful Tips
-- The King isn't a Location.
+- The King is not a location.
-- Nerrick always builds the Canal.
+- The Bridge and the Canal are not Items.
+The Bridge will be built or not depending on your options, and Nerrick always build the Canal.
+- The Giant is moved by a few tiles so that his Chests cannot be accessed without the Star Ruby.
+- The Caravan check is always at the Caravan.
+- When shuffling Entrances, the Caravan is an entrance that can be shuffled, don't forget about it.

 ## Credits
-- silent-destroyer, for the Tunic Randomizer which was used extensively as a basis for this mod.
+- silent-destroyer and Scipio, for the Tunic Randomizer which was used extensively as a basis for this mod.
+- Silvris, for Pixel Remasters modding support
+- Playtesters: Prime, Abyss, Bartz24, Wyatt, Kuchiri